Taking part in Parkinson's Disease research

 If you are a patient, carer, or member of public with an interest in Parkinson’s Disease (PD), you can help research.

-For more information about how you can get involved in research, visit our pages for patients and the public.
+For more information about how you can get involved in research, visit our patients and the public pages.

 More ways to get involved in Parkinson’s research